Listen to this post

 Photo of Hilda Akopyan Hilda Akopyan

-Hilda focuses her practice on the areas of general liability, mass torts, products liability, commercial litigation, and real estate litigation.
+Hilda focuses her practice on the areas of general liability, mass torts, products liability, commercial litigation, employment law, and real estate.
+Her counseling practice includes defending employers in state and federal court in matters involving allegations of wrongful termination, discrimination, retaliation, harassment, and wage and hour disputes.
 She also works closely with clients in pre-litigation to advise them of their best course of action to avoid litigation, when possible.

 Photo of Nick Morgan Nick Morgan

-Nick focuses his practice on chemical and toxic exposure matters as well as premises liability cases.
-As part of this work, he regularly defends a chemical manufacturing and water treatment company in courts across the country.
+Nick defends clients in mass tort and product liability litigation.
+He focuses his practice on chemical and toxic exposure matters as well as premises liability cases.
+As part of this work, Nick regularly defends a chemical manufacturing and water treatment company in courts across the country.
 He has significant experience in defending mold exposure claims in residential and government buildings.

 Photo of Paloma Acosta Paloma Acosta